StephanMMM/Shop_API/README.md

     sudo docker compose -f docker-compose.test.yml up --build -d

+To see the output of the tests do:

+    sudo docker logs shop_api-test

 When running the tests above more than once, reset the database volume in between the runs like:

     sudo docker compose -f docker-compose.test.yml down